RedPointGlobal/redpoint-aml/README.md

 ![image](https://user-images.githubusercontent.com/42842390/218563945-94a5b162-dc59-45ae-900e-130a84810f66.png)

 ### RPI Integration
 To configure AML integration with Redpoint Interaction (RPI), you need to provide the FQDN of the RPI server.
 This can be done by updating the section below in the ```values.yaml``` file.
+Before enabling RPI integration, the integration API setup must be completed in RPI.
 Ensure the AML deployment has network and firewall connectivity with the RPI server on port 443
 ```
 envs:
   RPI_ENABLED: false            # Change this to true